skyfielders/python-skyfield/skyfield/documentation/index.rst

 * Written in pure Python and installs without any compilation.
 * Supports Python 2.6–2.7 and Python 3.3–3.5.
-* Depends only upon NumPy,
-  the fundamental package for scientific computing with Python, whose vector operations make Skyfield efficient.
+* Only binary dependency is NumPy, the fundamental package for scientific computing with Python, whose vector operations make Skyfield efficient.